gaboesquivel/awesome-dacs/README.md

 # awesome-dacs

-A list of links about all kinds of DACs
+A list of links about all kinds of DAC/Os

 - video: [The Power and Potential of DAO/Cs by Brock Pierce](https://www.youtube.com/watch?v=Wf5gfjMfiHA)
 - video: [EOS: The Era of the DACs by Brendan Blumer](https://www.youtube.com/watch?v=ClJSLwoBtCc)